franleplant/B-Less-MEAN/README.md

 -[ ] Think about how to separate Routes from Controllers:
      - Option 1: Like Rails. `routes/index.js` route `/` maps to `controller/index/index.js`. `routes/user.js` route `/` maps to `controllers/user/index.js` and `routes/user.js` route `/login` maps to `controllers/user/login.js`

+## Notes

+- The basic directory layout was first made with express generator.